 The Pangea Gecko Diets are all formulated with optimum levels of calcium and vitamin D3 for healthy growth and bone development.
 Only egg laying females should have extra calcium added to their diet.
 Geckos that are not laying eggs should not need extra calcium added to their Pangea foods, this includes males and juveniles.
-If you offer insects to your geckos, it is still necessary to dust those insects with a calcium and D3 supplement.
+If you offer insects to your geckos, it is still necessary to lightly dust those insects with a calcium and D3 supplement.
 For dusting insects we recommend Miner-All Indoor or Zoo Med Repti Calcium as both have low to moderate amounts of D3 which is ideal for crested geckos and other related geckos.

 Breeding female crested geckos have a higher demand for calcium than males or immature geckos.
 Some females may require additional supplmentation with calcium in the food.
 We do not include this higher level of calcium in the foods because the calcium can actually interfere with the absoprtion of other essential nutrients.
 High levels of calcium can block the absorption of nutrients both directly and indirectly.
 The direct blocking action is the result of the calcium just getting in the way of the other nutrients and not allowing them to be assimilated in the gut.
 The indirect blocking is caused by calcium effecting the pH level of the gut.
 High calcium levels will raise gut pH, essentially neutralizing digestive acids, which makes the breakdown of other nutrients less efficient or non existent.